BlackScorp/guestbook/article.md

 Let's say we want to store our entries in MongoDB so that the getUniqueId method would return a new MongoID.

-After creating our entity, we put them into our repository
+After creating our entities, we put them into our repository

 That's the complete logic: validate input -> create an object based on input -> add the object to the repository.